VolatileDream/0-to-kernel/slides.md

 ## Overview

-* about kernels
+* About kernels
  * What
  * Where
  * Why
+* Kernel Style
-* writing your own kernel
+* Writing your own kernel
  * Before Starting
  * IO
  * Context Switch
  * Scheduling
  * System Calls
-* next steps (or continued reading)
+* Next steps and more reading

 -----------------------------------------------------------

 ## What is a kernel?

-* what it does
+* What it does
- * handles system boot (from other software/hardware)
- * *This is magic*
- * sets up the system to run other software
+ * Handles system boot from other software & hardware ( *magic* )
- * _usually_ talks to hardware on behalf of system software
+ * _Usually_ talks to hardware on behalf of system software
+ * Sets up the system to run other software
+ * Handles complex operations
+  * Virtual Memory
+  * Filesystem access
+  * Networking
-* where it lives
+  * USB
- * a binary image on somewhere on your filesystem

 -----------------------------------------------------------

-## When/Where is the kernel
+## When/Where is the kernel?

-* When
- * The kernel is always running
+* The kernel is (almost) always running
- * Some exceptions
-* Where
- * Beneath the rest of the Operating System
- * Talking to the hardware
- * All your base are belong to it
+* Magically hidden in RAM

 -----------------------------------------------------------

-## Why?

-* multi user systems
-  - pre-emptive scheduling
+## Why have a kernel?

+* Time Sharing (aka multi-program systems)
+ * Require threads & scheduling
-* indirect hardware access
+* Indirect hardware access
-  - gpu/hard disk type doesn't matter
+ * GPU type doesn't matter (OpenGL interface)
+ * Networking/filesystem abstraction (read/write)

 -----------------------------------------------------------

-## Micro vs Macro
+## Kernel Style

 This talk is heavily influenced by micro-kernel architecture

+* Micro
+ * Many small services
+ * Message passing
+* Macro
+ * One monolith
+ * Re-entrant kernel code

 -----------------------------------------------------------